The Long Game - Historical Market Returns and 2021 Expectations

 - Despite not generating any income it was another great year for Gold and an exceptional one for Bitcoin (up 300%).
 Overall Bitcoin is up c.140% annually since 2011 but the volatility is extremely high (e.g. in 2018 the digital currency was down 73%).

 - I see a significant amount of wise-money retail investors contemplating a small allocation e.g. 1% of their portfolio to Bitcoin.
 A Bitcoin ETF may be coming at some point in 2021 to make this easier.

 - Emerging Markets do seem to gather momentum after a decade of relative underperformance

 - As a side note, the biggest star on Wall Street was Catherine Wood and her active-managed ARK ETFs – if you have access to these funds in Europe (only professional broker clients do), remember that winners end up rotating.
 These asset classes are by nature very risky – it is not uncommon for some top holdings (e.g. in ARKG) to drop 65% in a few days if a drug trial doesn’t go as well as planned.
-This is also a good transition to talk about Risk in general.
+Liquidity may also be a major issue when outflows start.

 What about Risk?